dustypomerleau/vesk/src/routes/info/cataract-surgery.md

 ## What happens during cataract surgery?

 In most cases, cataract surgery is an outpatient procedure, requiring a few hours in a hospital or day surgery.
-Your experience on the day of surgery will consist of several stages:
+Your experience will consist of several stages:

 1. **Dilating the eye:** In order to access the cataract, your pupil needs to be widely dilated.
 This is usually done by giving several rounds of eye drops over a 15 to 30-minute period.
 1. **Local anesthesia:** Most cataract surgery can be performed without a general anesthetic, which means that you don't need a breathing tube, and you are usually awake during the surgery.
 If needed, your anesthetist can give intravenous medications to help with anxiety.
 The surgery requires you to lay still for about 30 minutes, but you won't need to hold your eye open.
 If you have difficulty lying completely flat due to breathing problems or pain in your spine, it's important to discuss this with your surgeon ahead of time.
 These challenges can usually be overcome with advanced planning.
 The eye can be numbed by injecting anesthetic to block the nerves that supply your eye, or by injecting medication inside the eye while the surgeon is working.
 The amount of movement or light that you see during the surgery depends on the details of your anesthesia, but in all cases the goal is for you to be comfortable and pain-free.
 If the anesthetic is injected inside the eye, this step is performed after the eye is prepared (see below).